A SHORT HISTORY OF FRANCE

 That ended the Viking threat but by the time Hugh Capet became king in 987 (founding the Capetian dynasty) French kings had little power over most of France.
 Counts and Dukes were largely independent.

 Worse the mid-12th century Henry Count of Anjou married Eleanor of Aquitaine.
 In 1154 he became king of England.
-Afterwards the kings of England controlled huge parts of France.
-However in 1202 the French king Philip II went to war with the English King John and he captured most of the English kings lands in France.
-By the time Philip died he had greatly increased the area over which the French kings directly ruled.
+Afterward, the kings of England controlled huge parts of France.
+However, in 1202 the French king Philip II went to war with the English King John and he captured most of the English king's lands in France.
+By the time Philip died, he had greatly increased the area over which the French kings directly ruled.

 However Philip the Fair (1285-1314) gradually extended the French king's control to the east by purchase and by marriage.

 Meanwhile the French economy boomed.
 Trade and commerce expanded and towns prospered.
 By the late 11th century Paris was booming.

 The arts - architecture, sculpture and literature flourished in France.
 Learning also flourished and many universities were founded, Paris in 1150, Toulouse in 1229, Montpellier in 1289, Avignon in 1303, Orleans in 1306 and Angers in 1337.

 The Valois Rule France

 Meanwhile the last Capetian king, Charles the Fair, died in 1328 and his cousin Philip of Valois became Philip VI.
 However, Edward III of England claimed the throne because his mother was king Charles the Fair's sister.
 (Salic law did not allow him to inherit the throne through a woman).
 So in 1337, a long and terrible series of wars began between England and France.

 The English won a naval battle at Sluys in 1340.
 In 1346 the English won a famous victory at Crecy with the longbow.
 Then in 1348 both England and France were devastated by the Black Death, which killed about one-third of the population.